90% of mutual funds follow an active investing style.

 #3.
 Index Funds are Likely to Underperform

-Investors looking for high-risk high return investments should avoid index funds.
+Investors looking for high-risk high-return investments should avoid index funds.

 Tax Implications of Investing in an Index Fund